The 2023-2024 UFAC cycle is now open. Please review the guidelines below as you create your application.

 Tax Implications and Award Conditions

 Awards are considered taxable income with varying implications for Domestic and International status.
-Please consider your award’s potential tax implications and consult with the Office of Finance and Treasury (link is external) if you have questions.
+Please consider your award’s potential tax implications and consult with the Office of Finance and Treasury if you have questions.

-In accepting this award, the recipient is expected to recognize the source of this funding in the acknowledgement section of their poster and/or talk and in any subsequent publications that may result from this project.
+In accepting this award, the recipient is expected to recognize the Office of Undergraduate Research as the source of this funding in the acknowledgment section of their poster and/or talk and in any subsequent publications that may result from this project.
 The student is also expected to fulfill all of the post-project requirements described below as well as requirements listed in the SAFE application's Terms and Conditions section.

-Within a week of returning from the conference, the student must complete the following post-project requirements by accessing the "Complete My Project" page in SAFE, linked from the student's "Current Projects" page:
+Within a week following the conference, the student must complete their post-project requirements by accessing the "Complete My Project" page in SAFE, linked from the student's "Current Projects" page:

 - Upload a copy of the accepted conference abstract or presentation (as applicable)

-- Complete the itemized list of actual expenses and upload receipts in support of budget
+- Complete the itemized list of actual expenses and upload receipts in support of the budget

-To contact the Office of Undergraduate Research regarding UFAC, please send your email enquiries to firstname.lastname@example.org (link sends e-mail).
+To contact the Office of Undergraduate Research regarding UFAC, please send your email inquiries to [email protected].